Ananyakumarisingh/Alpine/README.md

-# big-square-6235

-Original Website : apple.com

-Project Name : alpine.com

-Basically alpine is a clone website project of apple.com.....

 # Alpine
-Time tracking software used by millions.
-TrackIt is a time tracker and timesheet app that lets you track work hours across projects.
+Alpine is a prermium e-commerce website which deals in electronic products.

 ## Deployment

-This project is deployed on netlify here - [alpine.com](https://jovial-biscuit-ca94fe.netlify.app/)
+This project is deployed on netlify here - [alpine.com](https://alpine-ebrand.netlify.app/html/login.html/)

 ---